ssh-mitm/ssh-mitm/doc/index.rst

 :bdg-link-primary-line:`CVE-2022-38336 <vulnerabilities/CVE-2022-38336.html>`
 :bdg-link-primary-line:`CVE-2022-38337 <vulnerabilities/CVE-2022-38337.html>`

-The research was presented at **DeepSec 2021**.
-The talk explains the trivial authentication attack and demonstrates how FIDO2 hardware tokens can be phished through a positioned proxy.
+The initial findings — the trivial authentication attack and how FIDO2 hardware tokens can be phished through a positioned proxy — were presented at **DeepSec 2021**:

 .. figure:: images/ds2021-video-small.png
    :target: https://vimeo.com/showcase/9059922/video/651517195